clarkritchie/1pw-github-secrets/README.md

 # Set GitHub Secrets

+This project is a small Python script that reads secrets from 1Password, and pushes them into GitHub as either a) environment secrets within a project, b) repoistory secrets, or c) organization secrets.

-There are 2 ways to use this project -- either as a GitHub Action or command line tool.
+There are 2 ways to use this project, either as a GitHub Action or as a command line tool.

+For everything except organization secrets, you should use the GitHub Action.
+That action uses a PAT (for the BlueboardBot GitHub user) to authenticate with GitHub and requires no setup on your localhost.

+However, that Personal Access Token (PAT) does not have permission to set organization secrets, so for those, you must be a GitHub Administrator and run this from your localhost.
+Note that additional setup is required.
+You must have a PAT for youself and intall the 1Passowrd command line tools on your localhost.

 ## Conventions Used, Important!
+Must read!

-The convention that is used for the name of the Secure Note in 1Password is:  `<repo name>_<env>`.
+The following naming convention is used, which is:  the name of the Secure Note in 1Password as `<repo name>_<env>`.
 Repository secrets use the `repo` suffix.
 Organization secrets are simply named `organiation_secrets`.

 Examples:

-- The name of the Secure Note that contains the secrets for the dev environment of the Rails API is named `blueboard_dev`
+- The name of the Secure Note that contains the secrets for the `dev` environment of the Rails API (GitHub project is `blueboard`) is named `blueboard_dev`
-- The name of the Secure Note that contains the secrets for the prod environment of the Send application is named `send_prod`
+- The name of the Secure Note that contains the secrets for the `prod` environment of the Send application (GitHub project is `send`) is named `send_prod`
 - The name of the Secure Note that contains the secrets Milestones API repository is named `milestones_api_repo`
+- The name of the Secure Note that contains organization secrets is named simply `organization_secrets`

 ## Usage 1 - GitHub Action